Home

 DRM is meant to limit copying and sharing of your ebook.
 There are reasonable arguments on both sides, and this isn’t a one-size-fits-all decision.

-In general, Amazon currently recommends enabling DRM for most ebooks, especially with recent changes to how Kindle files are handled.
-If you’re unsure, it’s worth understanding what DRM does before deciding.
+Amazon has made recent changes to how Kindle files are handled, so DRM is worth understanding before you make the choice.
+Some authors enable it to limit casual copying and sharing.
+Others leave it off because DRM can create friction for certain reader workflows.
+This is not a one-size-fits-all decision, so make sure you know what you’re choosing before you publish.
 Our article on Amazon's DRM changes goes into more detail, so check it out if you'd like to learn more about Digital Rights Management.

 One important note: You can change your DRM selection for future uploads in KDP, but not for a version that’s already live.